smartbcity/connect-im/storybook/d2/organization-get-function/desc.md

-## OrganizationGetFunction
+##  Organization Get

+Type: `OrganizationGetFunction`

-Gets an organization by ID.
+Get an organization by ID.